-(b) Monthly inspections shall be performed of the coating emissions from stacks ST-1, ST-2, and ST-6, and the presence of overspray on the rooftops and the nearby ground.
-When there is a noticeable change in overspray emissions, or when eveidence of overspray emissions is observed, the Permittee shall take reasonable response steps.
+Monthly inspections shall be performed of the coating emissions from the stack and the presence of overspray on the rooftops and the nearby ground.
+When there is a noticeable change in overspray emissions, or when evidence of overspray emissions is observed, the Permittee shall take a reasonable response.
 Section C - Response to Excursions or Exceedances contains the Permittee's obligation with regard to the reasonable response steps required by this condition.
 Failure to take response steps shall be considered a deviation from this permit.